CALL FOR PAPERS: 3rd ANNUAL CONFERENCE ON ROBOT LEARNING

 Papers may be submitted through CMT, via the link at the top of this page.
 Submissions are due July 7, 2019 at 23:59 Pacific Time.
 All submissions should comply to the format and length indicated below.
 CoRL is double-blind, which means all papers must be anonymized.

 Submissions will consist of papers up to eight pages in length (plus up to two additional pages of references).
 Authors will have the option to submit a supplementary file containing further details, which the reviewers may decide to consult, as well as a supplementary video.
 All supplementary materials will be submitted through CMT as a single zip file.
 Submitted papers will be reviewed by two reviewers.
 Accepted papers will appear in the JMLR Workshop & Conference Proceedings as officially published CoRL papers.
-All accepted papers will be provided with a poster presentation slot, and about 20-30 papers will be presented as oral presentations in the main conference.
-While it is difficult to judge how many papers will be submitted or accepted, since this is the second year for CoRL, we expect a large fraction of accepted papers to receive oral presentation slots.
+Accepted papers will be presented in long talks, spotlights, and/or posters.

 Submission Policy :